giselle-ferreira/giselle-ferreira/README.md

 <a href="https://github.com/giselle-ferreira/giselle-ferreira/blob/main/README_ptbr.md" target="blank"><img width="70" src="https://img.shields.io/badge/-Portugu%C3%AAs-blue" /></a>
 </p>

-- I'm a Web Fullstack Developer in training!
+- I'm a Web Fullstack Developer in training at [SoulCode Academy](https://soulcodeacademy.org/)

 - I love to learn new things, and am enjoying A LOT all that I'm learning right now! 🤯

 - I'm currently a System Analysis and Development undergrad student (2nd semester).

-- I'm studying HTML, CSS, Javascript and ReactJs at [Digital Innovation One](https://digitalinnovation.one/)

 - ⚡ Fun fact: **I've been an architect for 15 years, but have migrated to the tech world since the beginning of 2021, and I'm loving it!**